kittykatattack/hexi/README.md

 tells you which sprites they contain.
 Whenever you add a sprite to a group using the `addChild` method, the sprite is added to the group's `children` array.
-Hexi's root container, called the `stage`, also has a `children` array that contains all the sprite and groups in your Hexi application.
+Hexi's root container, called the `stage`, also has a `children` array that contains all the sprites and groups in your Hexi application.
 Even `sprite` objects have a `children` array, and that means you can use `addChild` to group sprites with other sprites to create complex game objects.